BESSER-PEARL/GovernanceDSL/tests/test_cases/NL_examples/real-world/kubernetes.md

         - Once all **approvers** (one from each of the previously identified OWNERS files) have approved, [prow](https://prow.k8s.io) ([@k8s-ci-robot](https://github.com/k8s-ci-robot/)) applies an `approved` label
-    - **Phase 3**: Automation merges the PR:
+    - **Phase 3**: Automation merges the PR: (ADEM: To represent this we should have ad-hoc conditions, right?
+Like LabelCondition, or )
         - If all of the following are true:
             - All required labels are present (eg: `lgtm`, `approved`)
             - Any blocking labels are missing (eg: there is no `do-not-merge/hold`, `needs-rebase`)
         - And if any of the following are true:
             - there are no presubmit prow jobs configured for this repo
             - there are presubmit prow jobs configured for this repo, and they all pass after automatically being re-run one last time
         - Then the PR will automatically be merged